Unit 1: Foundations of Longevity Coaching¶

 The scenario: Elena, 40, is a teacher who wants to "age well and stay independent."
 After her initial assessment, you're creating her long-term roadmap together.

-Coach: "Elena, let's zoom out for a minute.
-You're 40 now.
+Coach: "Elena, can we zoom out for a minute?
+You’re 40 now.
 When you imagine yourself at 60, 70, 80, what do you want life to look like?"

-Elena: "I want to still be hiking.
-Gardening.
-Traveling.
-I don't want to be dependent on anyone.
+Elena: "I want to still be hiking, gardening, and traveling.
+I don’t want to be dependent on anyone.
 I watched my grandmother need help with everything by 75, and that terrified me."

 Coach: "So independence and capability are the north star.
-Let's work backward from there.
+We can work backward from there.
 At 70, what would you need to be able to do to live independently?"

-Elena: "Get up off the floor without help.
-Carry groceries.
-Walk a few miles without being exhausted.
-Think clearly enough to manage my own life."
+Elena: "Get up off the floor without help, carry groceries, walk a few miles without being exhausted, and think clearly enough to manage my own life."

-Coach: "Those are actually specific, trainable capacities.
-Getting up from the floor: that's the sit-to-rise test we did.
-Walking endurance: that's VO2 max.
-Carrying groceries: that's strength.
-Clear thinking: that's cognitive function.
-We can measure all of those and improve all of them."
+Coach: "Those are specific, trainable capacities.
+Getting up from the floor is the sit-to-rise test we did; walking endurance maps to VO2 max; carrying groceries is strength; and clear thinking is cognitive function.
+We can measure all of those, and we can improve all of them."

 Elena: "So we're not just hoping for the best, we're actually training for specific abilities?"

-Coach: "Exactly.
-Here's how I'd think about your roadmap:
+Coach: "Exactly, and that’s the point of the roadmap.
+Here’s how I’d think about yours:

 Year 1, we're building your foundation—sleep, consistent movement, and basic nutrition—while getting your VO2 max from 32 to at least 35 and building a strength routine.